GamesCreed

 Terra Memoria is an interesting retro and 3D spin on a game of magical adventure.

 After the interactions, the player will be able to move on to the next phase of the game.
 This is where the player will learn how combat works.
-Coming to understand the timeline aspect of combat first, it is explained that the line at the bottom of the player’s screen is sort of a race between characters, this will indicate how many turns a character will be able to use in their next turn.
+Coming to understand the timeline aspect of combat first, it is explained that the line at the bottom of the player’s screen is sort of a race between characters; this will indicate how many turns a character will be able to use in their next turn.
 As each turn progresses, the character furthest to the left will be able to use a skill.
 However, once this action has been taken, the player will then return to the timeline and play again in a few turns after the enemies have taken theirs.

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed

-It would be wise to keep in mind that if the square in the timeline you need to reach is occupied, it’s very likely the player will fall behind.
+It would be wise to keep in mind that if the square in the timeline you need to reach is occupied, it’s very likely that the player will fall behind.
 So, make a point of using the skills with care to gain the advantages of playing before the opponent.
 Once these rules have been read and understood by the player, the game will throw the player into a short combat situation with two spells to use.

 Just as explained, Terra Memoria will play out in turns with both characters leap-frogging over each other to reach the left of the screen.
-Between the two options of skills the player will have in the beginning, players will be able to use one that will carry out the mini version of the characters over the estimated amount of rocks further in the line at the bottom of the screen.
+Between the two options of skills the player will have in the beginning, players will be able to use one that will carry out the mini version of the characters over the estimated number of rocks further in the line at the bottom of the screen.
 Whereas the other will offer less distancing.

-Once the enemy has been defeated, the player will be moved to the next objective which happens to be moving to the front lines of battle.
-It is here where the next aspects of the game come into play, during this phase, exploiting weaknesses becomes the subject matter.
+Once the enemy has been defeated, the player will be moved to the next objective, which happens to be moving to the front lines of battle.
+It is here where the next aspects of the game come into play; during this phase, exploiting weaknesses becomes the subject matter.

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed